-The WSTX22 Walkie/Stacker counterbalanced lift truck is designed for smooth level surfaces and is not recommended for ramps or inclines.
+The WS22M Walkie/Stacker lift truck is designed for smooth level surfaces and is not to be used on ramps or inclines.

-- Never lift or lower the load when the truck is in motion. - Travel with the load near the floor/ground whenever possible. - Never lift or lower the load when the truck is in motion. - When handling bulky loads that restrict your vision operate your truck in reverse to improve visibility. - Unstable loads are a hazard to you and to your fellow workers. - Always make certain that the load is well stacked and evenly positioned across both forks. - Never attempt to lift a load with only one fork.
+- Never lift or lower the load when the truck is in motion. - Travel with the load near the floor/ground whenever possible. - When handling bulky loads that restrict your vision operate your truck in reverse to improve visibility. - Unstable loads are a hazard to you and to your fellow workers. - Always make certain that the load is well stacked and evenly positioned across both forks. - Never attempt to lift a load with only one fork.